 How Can a Limited Company Take Out a Mortgage as an SPV?

 If you have an existing SPV limited company, securing a limited company buy to let mortgage is usually more straightforward with a limited company mortgage broker.
 While many landlords choose to classify their buy to let company as category 68209, there are other options:

 - 68100 - a company that buys and sells real estate.

 - 68201 - a company that rents and manages real estate through the Housing Association.

 - 68209 - a company that lets and operates either their own or leased real estate.

 - 68320 - a company that manages real estate property on a fee-based or a contractual basis.

-Even if one lender has rejected your application, this does not mean to say that you won't be successful elsewhere, especially if you use an expert broker to manage your application through a specialist mortgage provider.
+Even if one lender has rejected your application, this does not mean that you won't be successful elsewhere, especially if you use an expert limited company mortgage broker to manage your application through a specialist mortgage provider.

-The application process itself is relatively similar to a residential mortgage application, although each lender will have specific criteria about what they can and cannot lend against.
+The application process is relatively similar to a residential mortgage application, although each lender will have specific criteria for what they can and cannot lend against.

 - Your credit history